Ahineya/jsdv/README.md

 Function extend accepts an object.
 Object must contain two properties:
 * f - validation function
 * name - name of the validation function
-In context of the validation function, o is an html element that we wants to validate. validation function must return boolean value.
+In context of the validation function, ```o``` is an html element that we wants to validate, and ```_v``` - built-in validation function, or extender.
+Validation function must return boolean value.
 If it returns true, validation passed.
 Else - validation not passed.

 ```javascript